JavierMenRev/SelectionInLatinAmericans/README.md

 * R/4.0.2

 ## Preparing files
-`AdaptMix` uses several files as input.
+`AdaptMix` uses four files as input.

 ChromoPainter's PHASE file:
 The first line of the file contains the number of reference (donors) haplotypes.
 The second line of the file contains the total number of donor and recipient